 What were the extracurricular activities you participated in during your college years?

 I participated in quite a number of moots during law school, mediation competitions, parliamentary debates, MUNs etc. To be frank, there is unnecessary hype and glamour attached to certain types of moots and certain specific debates and MUNs.
 I believe that every moot court competition can teach you a lot.
 Litigation is very different from the way moots happen in our country.
 The key is to learn court mannerisms, learn to research well and to draft accurately.
-If you take your CREs seriously there is a lot to learn from these activities.
+If you take your CREs seriously then you can learn a lot.
 There should not be any undue pressure on students who do not participate in moots, or debates or MUNs.
 Apart from usual co-curricular activities, I actively played badminton, squash and cricket, which helped me reduce stress and made my stint in Jodhpur enjoyable to the hilt.

 In which year of law school you became certain that you will be pursuing litigation after graduation?

-To be frank, even though I knew that I would love litigation, I did not decid to get into practice until the final year of my law school.
-After graduating, I went to meet my mentor and my senior under whom I worked initially, who gave a short pep talk which was the deciding factor.
+To be frank, even though I knew that I would love litigation, I did not decide to get into practice until the final year of my law school.
+After graduating, I went to meet my mentor and my senior under whom I worked initially.
+He gave a short pep talk which became the deciding factor.
 He gave me hope and a vision, which I believe every young lawyer today needs.
 He was instrumental in shaping my career as a lawyer.